microsoft/Broadcast-Development-Kit-Web-UI/docs/how-to-use-the-solution/README.md

 ![Bot service deprovisioned image](images/bot-service-status-deprovisioned.png)

 If the Bot Service Status is `Deprovisioned` like the picture above shows, you will need to provision the service by clicking on the `Start` button on the Bot Service Card.
-After a few seconds, the Bot Service will be provisioned.
+After a few minutes, the Bot Service will be provisioned.

 ![Bot service provisioned image](images/bot-service-status-provisioned.png)